VukMar/maric-website/README.md

 ### Notice

-This isn't the full version and the website is not setup yet.
-The [Vuk Maric Website](https://vukmaric.com) currently hosts the old version of the website found here [Website v1.1.2](https://github.com/VukMar/Personal-Site)
+This is the version of the website hosted on the [Vuk Maric Website](https://vukmaric.com) currently.
+The old version of the website can be found here [Website v1.1.2](https://github.com/VukMar/Personal-Site)

 ### To view the website: